repairvision/repairvision.github.io/_pages/configuration/index.md

 - - -

-To initialize an edit rule plug-in project go to:
+To initialize an edit rule plug-in project, go to:

 - `File -> New -> Other... -> ReVision -> Edit Rule Plug-in Project`